 - Constant diarrhea

 - A pregnant cat may have miscarriages

-Each of these can lead to greater complications and even death, which makes jaundice a high concern.
+Each of these can lead to more significant complications and even death, which makes jaundice a great concern.

 Fatty liver disease in cats is also called feline hepatic lipidosis.
-Unfortunately, cats more than any other animal has a very poor functioning liver.
+Unfortunately, cats, more than any other animal, have a very poor functioning liver.
 In the average mammal going without food for a few days will cause discomfort but will not cause any lasting effects.
-When a mammal goes without food, the liver begins to digest the stored fat, which in most cases will allow them to live longer.
+When a mammal goes without food, the liver begins to digest the stored fat, which in most cases, will allow them to live longer.
 In the feline species, fat gets stuck in the liver, which causes severe damage.
-The liver will actually begin shutting down.
+The liver will begin shutting down.

 There are several reasons a cat may go without food:

 - Switched cat food and they don't like the new kind